StefanoSIIacono/SDP-Project_2024/DOCUMENTATION.md

 #### 3.1 Setup
 - **Hardware**:
-The experiments were conducted on a system with [insert details: e.g., 4-core CPU, 8GB RAM].
+- Local System: The experiments were conducted on a system with [insert details: e.g., 4-core CPU, 8GB RAM].
+- Google Colab: An online platform providing access to more powerful hardware, including up to 12GB of RAM.

 - **Software Environment**:
 The code was compiled using GCC with OpenMP enabled, running on Windows, Linux, and Mac.